relacsua/rideshare/readme.md

 ### Introduction

 A CS2102(Introduction to Database Systems) project.
 A car sharing app built on Laravel PHP Framework and Oracle Database.
+Refer to the [project report](https://goo.gl/A36Hwp), for more info.

 ### Installation